 In case carbohydrate supplies run low, protein can be broken down to supply glucose for the body to use.
 This process, known as gluconeogenesis, is more likely to be a last resort for a person since proteins are needed for other body processes, such as tissue repair.
 Gluconeogenesis is also more frequently associated with fasting or starving.

 If you have been experiencing signs and symptoms of hypoglycemia, and you believe you may have hypoglycemia, it's advisable to visit a health care provider so that you can be correctly diagnosed and receive any needed treatment.
-Students on the Morningside campus can contact Medical Services for an appointment; students on the CUMC campus should contact the Student Health Service.

 For more information about hypoglycemia or low blood sugar, check out the related questions below.
 Enjoy the sweet life!Alice!